OpenVoiceOS/ovos-skill-ddg/README.md

 Uses the [DuckDuckGo API](https://duckduckgo.com/api) to provide information.

 NOTE: this is meant a better alternative to the official duck duck go skill, it will be blacklisted

 ## Examples

 * "ask the duck about George Washington"
+* "tell me more"
 * "ask the duck about plasma"
 * "ask the duck about Madonna"
+* "who is elon musk"
+* "continue"
+* "tell me more"

 ## Category
 **Information**